Hit a Deer in North Carolina? What to Know About Car Deer Accidents

 Did you hit a deer with your car?
 In this article, we’ll break down what you need to know about insurance claims for deer accidents, and other tips you can use to avoid a deer accident or handle the situation if you’ve hit a deer with your vehicle.

-Full and Comprehensive Coverage for Deer Accidents
+Full and Comprehensive Insurance Coverage for Deer Accidents

 Full auto insurance coverage means you have coverage for your own car, not just the other driver’s car.
 Full insurance typically combines collision and comprehensive insurance.
 Comprehensive insurance pays out if your vehicle is damaged, plus liability coverage, which pays for any injuries or damage you cause others.